 Under the topic of the Trinity I reviewed the theology of the relations of the Holy Spirt within the Trinity and the acts of Spirit as part of the causation of the cosmos and our existence.
 In this section.
 I explore the relations of the Spirit to the ongoing renewal of life and in the wake of the Incarnation of Christ and the gift of the Spirit into the lives of believers.

 We could explore many texts from St Paul’s letters in the New Testament that emphasise the power coming into believers that is a renewing activity in the content of our character to bring about what is often called “Sanctification”.
 I will however leave all that aside and say that for me the concept of Sanctification is all about becoming our New Humanity that is in fact God’s original intention of our being to become “Beings in divine Communion”.
 So in this section of the website I explore various facets of this intentional completion and change of ourselves into that state under the influence of the Spirit.
-Our future as humanity is not just to be taken into some alternative existence called “heaven” it is to experience a change of character that takes place even while in the world and completed beyond death and resurrection.
+Our future as humanity is not just to be taken into some alternative existence called “heaven” it is to experience a change of character that can take place even while in the world and completed beyond death and resurrection.
+This life change of our own character will also influence others in the world around us.

 Paul Tillich -The Spirit as the Power for New Humanity

-In Vol 3 of his “Systematic Theology” Tillich sets out a theology of the Spirit in the context of all the ambiguities, conflicts and tensions of life.
+As in other places Tillich’s theology does not depend on how we came to be or how things have happened but are about the facts of our existence as we know them and the potential for things to be different.
+In Vol 3 of his “Systematic Theology” Tillich sets out a theology of the Spirit in the context of all the ambiguities, conflicts and tensions of life ass we know them now.
 There are many aspects of life that include process that stands against death and resists death and there is a multi-dimensional unity of life with death, with many forms of existing.
 In the world there is randomness and indeterminate processes as well as regularities.
-Against a purely materialist view of the world Tillich says we can wrongly come to conclusions about the inorganic and processes of life that try to reduce everything to material explanations, excluding the spiritual.
+Their rise of science and rejection of religion (with its many faults) could lead many to want to grasps a simple materialistic view of life.
+However, against a purely materialist view of the world Tillich says we can wrongly come to conclusions about the inorganic and processes of life that try to reduce everything to material explanations, that excludes the spiritual that we in fact need for a complete a real picture of the world in all its dimensions. .
 Materialism ends in death.
 But the term “Spirit” is something that points beyond the material and material reductionism.
+A trust in science and human efforts is not enough to make the necessary changes to our selves and society,

-We have in the realm of Spirit and spirit potentials for change and growth beyond our material nature as organic beings.
+We may recognise in the realm of Spirit (of God) and our spirit potentials for change and growth beyond our material nature as organic beings.
 Such aspects of Spirit and spirit includes our moral nature and conscious understanding of our selves and what we may become as well as what we are now.
 Traditional theology has often limited the term “moral” to individual sexual acts or the receiving of commands and what we ought to do or not to do.
 But community in the Spirit goes beyond such limitations.
-We find ourselves caught up in many struggles for values and meanings that can shape our ultimate growth as beings.
-The Spirt gives us moral imperatives and directions that may be unconditional but even so we face all the time our inner ambiguities and personal struggle with our “Fallen” and self-conflicting nature
+We find ourselves caught up in many contemporary struggles for values and meanings that may shape our ultimate growth as beings.
+The Spirt gives us moral imperatives and directions that may be unconditional but even so we face all the time our inner ambiguities and personal struggle with our “Fallen” and self-conflicting nature.

-People may concern themselves with moral law but Agape (the divine. self giving love and charity) is what should lay behind the moral.
-Agape includes the ultimate principle of justice applied to our changing situations.
-Moral decisions for today may need a freedom from past moral law because circumstances have changed and Agape must act in accord with new conscience making.
+People may frequently concern themselves with moral laws (that may be about society and international) but Agape (the divine. self giving love and charity) is what should lay behind the moral in all situations.
+Agape (Charity) includes the ultimate principle of justice applied to our changing situations.
+Moral decisions for today may need a freedom from past moral laws because circumstances have changed and Agape must act in accord with new conscience making and new direction for society.
 The new motivating power of Agape that comes to us is the power of New Being that comes from The Christ.
-Moral law is not sufficient for this necessary change and so we the need to have freedom from the Law based instead on the dimensions and power of Agape.
-Only inner dynamic change into the New Being can accomplish what is needed for our change of character.
+Moral law is not sufficient for this necessary change of lour character and so we the need to have freedom based instead on the dimensions and power of Agape.
+Only inner dynamic change into the New Being can accomplish what is needed for our change of character and for developing society and relations in. the world.

 The Spirit has always been involved in the self –creativity of life (in evolution) and is the hidden reason behind all becoming.
 The Spirit always breaks through the limits of the old even in the face of resistance.
 In the world the limitation of things that reach death The Spirit provides the seeds of new existence.
 New things surpass the old and previous efforts.
 Always from the Spirit there is the potential of participation in the New.
 It is this that brings change of Praxis (practice).
 We can look at and encounter the world in new ways that lead to new praxis, praxis that includes new social relations and acts with renewed personal communion.